 Neglecting to file this report after an accident can result in severe consequences, even if you are the victim.
-Those who fail to report their incident to the DMV may have their license suspended, which could then affect your eligibility for insurance coverage in the future.
+Those who fail to file a CHP accident report may have their license suspended, which could then affect their eligibility for insurance coverage in the future.
 This, of course, can be appealed if this discipline was issued falsely.
 Yet, you still need to do everything in your power to avoid such consequences.

 Call Your Insurance Provider

 Most insurance companies only provide brief windows in which their policyholders can file a report.
 Further, it is best that you call as soon as possible.
 Any delay may result in your insurance company suspecting you to be at fault.